 The steps to overcome overthinking win again.

-We hate to break it to you, but overthinking is a common issue that can negatively impact both individuals and organizations, so it’s about time use these eight steps to stop overthinking if you haven’t already.
+We hate to break it to you, but overthinking is a common issue that can negatively impact both individuals and organizations.
+If you haven’t already, it’s about time you took these eight steps to stop overthinking.

-And, if you’re still not sure what is overthinking (or don’t know the factors that can contribute to overthinking), it’s an especially important to be clear on the impact of overthinking at work.
+And if you’re still not sure what overthinking is (or the factors that can contribute to it), it’s especially important to be clear on the impact of overthinking at work.

-This guide will provide background information on overthinking, discuss its impacts, and outline 8 actionable steps to stop overthinking at work.
+This guide will provide background information on overthinking, discuss its impacts, and outline eight actionable steps to stop overthinking at work.

 What Is Overthinking?

-Overthinking is characterized by excessive, repetitive thoughts about an issue.
+Excessive, repetitive thoughts about an issue characterize overthinking.
 It involves dwelling on possible outcomes, analyzing details excessively, and ruminating on negative what-if scenarios.

 Background On Overthinking